DexterTaha/WRO-FE-2024-Mindcraft-International/docs/README.md

-# Future Engineers Map randomizer:
+# Future Engineers Map Randomizer and: